Skip to content

 Sonya tells her story of living with posterior cortical atrophy (PCA).

 Although in PCA the primary symptoms affect vision, these problems are due to changes in the brain rather than the eyes, and so an optician or ophthalmologist will not usually get to the root of the problem.
-In PCA the problem is that the affected part of the brain is unable to interpret the information sent to it by healthy eyes.
+In PCA, the problem is that the affected part of the brain is unable to interpret the information sent to it by healthy eyes.
 People living with PCA often do not have problems with their memory and language abilities in the early stages.
-Over times as the disease progresses, there will be an increase in the number or impact of symptoms.
-This can take several years and will impact vision and/or literacy skills (including spelling, writing and arithmetic) as well as memory and other cognitive abilities.
+Over time, as the disease progresses, there will be an increase in the number or impact of symptoms.
+This can take several years and will impact vision and/or literacy skills (including spelling, writing and arithmetic), as well as memory and other cognitive abilities.
 It is also important to remember that the experience of PCA differs from one person to the next.
 The pattern of symptoms that someone has depends on how and where the brain is affected.

-To understand some of these difficulties, you can watch this short film directed by Simon Ball, ‘Do I see what you see?’ narrated by people living with PCA and their partners.
+To understand some of these difficulties, you can watch this short film directed by Simon Ball, Do I see what you see? narrated by people living with PCA and their partners.

-Some of the first symptoms of PCA include:
+The first symptoms of PCA may include:

-• Difficulty recognizing faces (including TV characters, friends, relatives)
+• difficulty recognizing faces (including TV characters, friends, relatives)

 In the mid-stages, people living with PCA may retain understanding of the purpose of everyday activities, but they may need significant help as their visual impairment progresses.
 As PCA progresses, vision can become severely impaired.
-The world may be viewed in a distorted way (for example, as pieces of a puzzle or as if through a fractured mirror).
+The world may be viewed in a distorted way (e.g., as pieces of a puzzle or as if through a fractured mirror).
 The person may notice small details but struggle to understand the relationship between objects in a given space.
 This can lead to:

-Requiring help with most or all everyday tasks (including personal care owing to difficulties with visual and spatial awareness)
+• requiring help with most or all everyday tasks (including personal care owing to difficulties with visual and spatial awareness)

-Requiring support or supervision when walking (difficulty in detecting the edges of pavements, paths, and steps; a tendency to shuffle, stoop or lean)
+• requiring support or supervision when walking (difficulty in detecting the edges of pavements, paths and steps; a tendency to shuffle, stoop or lean)

 Woman helping a blind man cross the street